Qasar Younis: Applied Intuition

-In January 2017, Younis started Applied Intuition, along with co-founder Peter Ludwig, a former Google product manager and software engineer and an engineering graduate of the University of Michigan.
+In January 2017, Younis started Applied Intuition, along with co-founder Peter Ludwig, a former Google product manager and software engineer who graduated in engineering from the University of Michigan.
 Marc Andreessen joined also as a board member in 2017.

-Applied Intuition builds software tooling to support the development of autonomous vehicles, and cites work with 18 of the 20 largest global OEMs, autonomy startups, and defense companies to accelerate autonomy programs.
+Applied Intuition develops software platforms and simulation tools for physical AI, aiming to provide a common autonomy stack that can power road vehicles, industrial machines and defense systems, and cites work with 18 of the 20 largest global OEMs, autonomy startups and defense companies to accelerate autonomy programs.
+Younis has described the company’s approach as building a single autonomous driving software platform that can be adapted across cars, trucks, industrial equipment and defense systems.
+As of 2025, Applied Intuition employed about 1,300 people working on applications ranging from automotive driver-assistance features to military vehicles and robotics.

 Applied Intuition is currently valued at $15 billion following a $600 million Series F and tender offer announced in June 2025.
 The funding was co-led by BlackRock-managed funds and Kleiner Perkins, with new investors including Franklin Templeton and Qatar Investment Authority.
 This represents an increase from the company's previous $6 billion valuation in 2024.
 Investors include Andreessen Horowitz, Fidelity Investments, Lux Capital, General Catalyst, Ray Dalio, Henry Kravis, Mary Meeker, Reid Hoffman, and Mustafa Suleyman.